 The personal is political even on Planet SWP

 Then Birmingham, the biggest and strongest STWC branch, was purged.
 The hippies who put together the amazing Peace Not War CD as a fund-raiser and cultural response to the impending war were screwed over.
-When a Jewish socialist group requested platform time to speak against the war, they were refused on the grounds that their presence would alienate Muslims.
-The guy who'd made their case protested and was told that "you people" were "too sensitive."
+When the Jewish Socialist Group that prominently helped build the protest requested platform time to speak against the war, they were refused on the grounds that their presence would alienate Muslims.
+Mike Marqusee, who'd made their case, protested and was told by STWC convenor and SWP CC member Lyndsey German that "you people" were "too sensitive."

 That huge demo was built on the spine of the SA and yet the SA chair was denied a place on the platform while Lib Dem Charles Kennedy was welcomed with open arms ... and then promptly supported "our boys" once action started.
 And where's it all gone, anyway?
 If the SWP, Counterfire and STWC claim 1 to 2 million were on the march, then they have to give a good account of where they've all gone, 'cause it's not into the left movement.

 All that energy and good will from the biggest demonstration in modern British history should surely have led to action in the tradition of the Greenham Common cruise missile protests or the Faslane sit-ins.
 Independently, two train drivers stopped an ammo train and students held a protest, but the STWC's leading SWP Rees/German axis declared direct action and civil disobedience to be elitist.
 Nothing further bar the usual march came from STW.
 They just sat on it while many thousands of innocents died, Iraq's infrastructure was destroyed and JP Morgan (which since Blair's retirement as Prime Minister has paid him two or three million per year) led the syphoning off of the Iraqi nation's assets.